-Properties of the regression coefficients:

-Types of data and regression model.
+Properties of the regression coefficients: types of data and regression model.
 Assumptions for Model A. Regression coefficients as random variables.
 Unbiasedness of the regression coefficients.
 Precision of the regression coefficients.
 Gauss-Markov theorem. t test of a hypothesis relating to a regression coefficient.
 Type I error and Type II error.
 Confidence intervals.
 One-sided tests.
 P-values of a test.
 F test of goodness of fit.

-Multiple regression analysis: Multiple regression with two explanatory variables.
+Multiple regression analysis: multiple regression with two explanatory variables.
 Graphical representation of a relationship in a multiple regression model.

-Multiple regression analysis (continued):

 Interpretation of the multiple regression coefficients.
 Properties of the multiple regression coefficients.
 Population variance of the regression coefficients.
 Decomposition of their standard errors.
 T test and confidence intervals.
 Multicollinearity.
 F tests in a multiple regression model.
-Adjusted R2.
+Adjusted R^2 .
 Hedonic pricing models.
 Prediction.

-Transformation of variables: Linearity and nonlinearity.
+Transformation of variables: linearity and nonlinearity.
 Elasticities and double-logarithmic models.
 Semilogarithmic models.
 The disturbance term in nonlinear models.
 Box-Cox transformation.
 Models with quadratic and interactive variables.
 Reset test.
 Nonlinear regression.

-Dummy variables: Dummy variables.
+Dummy variables: dummy variables.
 Dummy classification with more than two categories.
 The effects of changing the reference category.
 The dummy variable trap.
 Multiple sets of dummy variables.
 Slope dummy variables.
 Chow test.
 Relationship between Chow test and dummy group test.

-Specification of regression variables: Omitted variable bias.
+Specification of regression variables: omitted variable bias.
 Consequences of the inclusion of an irrelevant variable.
 Proxy variables.
 F test of a linear restriction.

-Reparameterization of a regression model (see the Further Material hand-out). t test of a restriction.
+Reparameterization of a regression model (see the Further Material hand-out).
+Test of a restriction.
 Tests of multiple restrictions.
 Tests of zero restrictions.

-Heteroscedasticity: Meaning of heteroscedasticity.
+Heteroscedasticity: meaning of heteroscedasticity.
 Consequences of heteroscedasticity.
-Goldfeld-Quandt and White tests for heteroscedasticity.
+Goldfeld- Quandt and White tests for heteroscedasticity.
 Elimination of heteroscedasticity using weighted or logarithmic regressions.
 Use of heteroscedasticity-consistent (White) standard errors.

-Stochastic regressors and measurement
+Stochastic regressors and measurement errors: S=stochastic regressors.

-errors: Stochastic regressors.
 Assumptions for models with stochastic regressors.
 Finite sample and asymptotic properties of the regression coefficients in models with stochastic regressors.
 Measurement error and its consequences.
 Friedman's Permanent Income Hypothesis.
 Instrumental variables (IV).
 Three requirements of an instrument.
-Asymptotic properties of IV estimators, including the asymptotic limiting distribution of $\sqrt{n}(b_2^{\text{IV}} - \beta_2)$ where b_2^{IV} is the IV estimator of 2 in a simple regression model.
-Use of simulation to investigate the finitesample properties of estimators when only asymptotic properties can be determined analytically.
+Asymptotic properties of IV estimators, including the asymptotic limiting distribution of $\sqrt{(1 + 1)^2 - 2}$.

+$\sqrt{n}(b_2^{\text{IV}} - \beta_2)$ where b_2^{IV} is the IV estimator of 2 in a simple regression model.
+Use of simulation to investigate the finite-sample properties of estimators when only asymptotic properties can be determined analytically.
 Multiple instruments.
 Application of the Durbin-Wu-Hausman test.

-Simultaneous equations estimation:

-Definitions of endogenous variables, exogenous variables, structural form equations and reduced form equations.
+Simultaneous equations estimation: definitions of endogenous variables, exogenous variables, structural form equations and reduced form equations.
 Inconsistency of OLS on structural form equations.
 Use of instrumental variables.
-Exact identification, underidentification, and overidentification.
+Exact identification, under identification, and over identification.
 Two-stage least squares (TSLS).
 Order condition for identification.
 Application of the Durbin-Wu-Hausman test.

-Binary choice models and maximum

-likelihood estimation: Linear probability model.
+Binary choice models and maximum likelihood estimation: linear probability model.
 Logit and Probit analysis.
 Maximum likelihood estimation of the population mean and variance of a random variable.
 Maximum likelihood estimation of regression coefficients.
 Likelihood ratio tests and asymptotic t tests.

-Models using time series data: Assumptions for regressions with time series data.
+Models using time series data: assumptions for regressions with time series data.
 Static demand functions fitted using aggregate time series data.